digipost/digipost-api-client-java/docs/_v13_x/4_archive.md

 ## Archive documents to an archive

-Let's say you want to arhive two documents eg. an invoice and an attachment and you want to have som kind of reference to both documents.
+Let's say you want to archive two documents eg. an invoice and an attachment and you want to have som kind of reference to both documents.
 You can do that by describing the two documents with `ArchiveDocument`.
 Then you need to create an archive and add the documents to the archive.
 In the following example we use a default archive.